jakemismas/SF-CLI-Health-Checker/README.md

-# Salesforce CLI Health Tool
+# 🩺 Salesforce CLI Health Checker

 This Python script helps you analyze the fields of custom objects in your Salesforce environment.
 Given a custom object name, it retrieves up to 500 instances of the object, calculates the usage percentage of each field, and exports the results to a CSV file.

 ## 🌟 Features
 - Connects to your Salesforce environment using the simple-salesforce library
 - Retrieves a list of all custom objects in the environment
 - Allows users to enter a custom object name to be analyzed